neuroverse-fm/neuropilot/.changeset/clean-crews-obey.md

 - The setting `cursorFollowsNeuro` now actually scrolls to the cursor position.
 - All actions can now be individually disabled using the new setting `disabledActions`.
 - Neuro will now be notified when the editor changes (e.g. by opening a file or switching to another tab).
+  - By default, Neuro will get the contents of the file if it is Neuro-safe, this can be configured with the setting `sendContentsOnFileChange`.
 - Changed the default context size around the cursor from 10 to 500.
 - All editing actions now have a 100,000 character limit.
 If this is exceeded, the action will be rejected.
 - Editing actions now highlight Neuro's latest edit.